Le'Asia Gaskin, M.A.

 What values are most important to you in your work and personal life?

-The values most important to me in both my work and personal life center around family, community, and service.
-I take great joy in nurturing and supporting families, and I am actively involved in my church in Bridgeport, CT—which is approaching its 50th anniversary—where I serve as a social justice leader, praise and worship leader, and worship dance leader.
+The values most important to me in both my work and personal life are rooted in family, community, and service.
+I find deep joy in nurturing and supporting families and am actively involved in my church community in Bridgeport, Connecticut, which has been standing for over 50 years.
+There, I serve as a social justice leader, praise and worship leader, and worship dance leader, roles that allow me to combine faith, advocacy, and creative expression in meaningful ways.

-Outside of work, I cherish quality time with my two dogs and enjoy traveling to explore new cultures.
-I also have a deep passion for music, podcasts, and reading, which help me stay inspired and engaged.
-On a more personal note, I love expressing my creativity and style through fashion, embracing my signature “pink and Barbie” aesthetic, and indulging in self-care like getting my nails done.
+Outside of my professional and community commitments, I cherish quality time with my two dogs and enjoy traveling as a way to explore new cultures and perspectives.
+I am deeply inspired by music, podcasts, and reading, which help me stay grounded, curious, and engaged.
+I also love expressing my creativity through fashion, proudly embracing my signature pink and Barbie aesthetic, and prioritizing self-care, whether that means slowing down, getting my nails done, or making space to recharge.

 Locations